ASO for Indie developers. Part 1.

 A tool in every ASO specialist's kit, let's see why and how we will use App Keywords for our optimization.

-This is what the list of keywords our game is indexed looks like - the basis for optimization, +2000 queries.
-Don’t be surprised if you see queries here that are entirely unrelated to the game; indexing is not only based on keywords indicated in the metadata.
-And for many factors, this is why it is so essential to engage in text optimization.
+This is what the list of keywords our game is indexed for looks like - the basis for optimization, with over 2,000 queries.
+Don’t be surprised if you see queries here that are entirely unrelated to the game; indexing is not limited to keywords indicated in the metadata.
+For many reasons, this is why it is essential to engage in text optimization.
 After all, without it, our game can show for completely unrelated requests, but no one will find it for those we need.
 But first things first.

-App Keywords allows us to add keywords of interest to the semantic core.
+App Keywords enable us to add relevant keywords to the semantic core.
 What keywords are we interested in?

-• Keywords that users are searching for.
+- Keywords that users are searching for.
 So, those search queries that have traffic.
 Please note that every keyword in App Keywords has this metric.
-Let’s immediately point out that search queries such as game, strategy game are super popular, which means high competition.
-But this does not mean we must avoid them - we add them to our work.
+Let’s immediately point out that search queries such as 'game' and 'strategy game' are extremely popular, which means high competition.
+However, this does not mean we must avoid them; we incorporate them into our work.

 Having added all the keywords we think are suitable, we don’t stop and use the following tool - Keyword Suggest.